ConnerMcCabe/JS-Algorithms/README.md

     given an array and a sum, find two integers within the array that add up to the sum and return a bool if true a function that takes two arrays and compares the contents to see if they have any items in common, then returns a boolean
 ### D7- VowelCount
     Return the number (count) of vowels in the given string.
 Consider (a, e, i, o, u) as vowels (but not y).
 The input string will only consist of lower case letters and/or spaces.
 ### D8- MergeSortedArrays
     given two sorted arrays into a single sorted array, simple and long form examples added
+### D9- SarcasticSponge
+    given a string, return the same string with all even indexed characters in each word upper cased, and all odd indexed characters in each word lower cased, the zeroth index being even (therefore capitalized) strings will only contain alphabetical characters and spaces, spaces only present with multiple words and will only contain a single space

 ## Notes-
 problem solving strategies-